ibm-cloud-docs/cis/custom-page.md

 # Customizing error pages
 {: #custom-page}

-Cloud Internet Services (CIS) has a wide range of error codes that allow us to differentiate specific problems.
+{{site.data.keyword.cis_short_full}} ({{site.data.keyword.cis_short_notm}}) has a wide range of error codes that allow us to differentiate specific problems.
 By default, these error pages mention Cloudflare; however, you can customize and brand these error pages.
-Having custom error pages allows you to provide a consistent experience for your users, even in the event of a page load error.
+Custom error pages help you to provide a consistent experience for your users, even if a page load error occurs.
 {: shortdesc}

-There are two groups of customizable error pages:
+Customizable error pages come in two groups:

 Challenges
 * Basic security